Land Restoration

 Also above 2500m, it has about 1800ha of Forest and woodlands.

-The total core area is about 13,3000ha.
-Olea Africana and Juniperus procera species dominate the higher elevations of these mountains.
+The total core area is about 13,300ha.
+Olea Africana and Junipers procera species dominate the higher elevations of these mountains.
 Irobland is known for its unique flora in Tigray that is not found elsewhere.
 This has a lot to do with its geography in relation to the Great Rift Valley.
 The flora of Irobland resembles more that of the Arabian Peninsula highlands than its immediate vicinities in Tigray.
 Related to this unique flora, Irob is famous for the best honey production as well.

 Research Component on Landscape Restoration